housecurve/housecurve.github.io/docs/manual/filter_export.md

 This is the sample rate of the equalizer (not the audio source).

 ## Export
-Press to initiate the file export.
+Tap to initiate the file export.